Patrick William

-Patrick William Sá de Oliveira (born 3 June 1997) is a Brazilian professional footballer who plays as a defender for club, Kyoto Sanga.
+Patrick William Sá de Oliveira (born 3 June 1997) is a Brazilian professional footballer who plays as a centre-back for K League 1 club Bucheon FC 1995.

 Professional career

 Patrick William made his professional debut with Ceará in a 1–0 Campeonato Brasileiro Série A loss to Cruzeiro on 3 June 2018.
 On 25 June 2019, he signed a professional contract for 5 years with Famalicão in the Portuguese Primeira Liga.

 On 17 August 2021, he joined Estoril on loan.

-On 8 January 2025, Patrick William was abroad to Japan for the first time and signed to J1 club, Kyoto Sanga for 2025 season.
+On 8 January 2025, Patrick William transferred to J1 League club Kyoto Sanga for the 2025 season.